 Many Canadian companies depend on Mexican suppliers.
-Jet Worldwide helps connect Canadian and Mexican companies via our low cost economy air for parcels and pallets.
+Jet Worldwide helps connect Canadian and Mexican companies.
+This post reviews the best options for shipping to Canada from Mexico.

 Mexico and Canada have strong economic ties, largely due to their shared membership in the North American Free Trade Agreement (CUSMA/T-Mec) and CPTPP.
 Reduced tariffs and other trade barriers between the two countries make it easier for businesses in both countries to trade goods.